Shelby219/T1A3_portfolio/README.md

 - Return to top of the page arrow operating with jquery (goal is to re do using pure JavaScript)

-- Hover underline for navigation bar and additiona links
+- Hover underline for navigation bar and additional links

 - Alternative hover for other links